Bilhanan

-Bilhanan is a 1948 Indian Tamil-language historical drama film directed by K. V. Srinivasan, written by A. S. A. Sami and produced by T. K. Shanmugam of TKS Brothers.
+Bilhanan is a 1948 Indian Tamil-language historical romance film directed by K. V. Srinivasan, written by A. S. A. Sami and produced by T. K. Shanmugam of TKS Brothers.
 An adaptation of the play of the same name by Sami, itself based on the story of the Kashmiri poet Bilhana, Shanmugam also stars as the title character, along with T. K. Bhagavathi, M. S. Draupathi, T. K.Sivathanu and "Friend" Ramasami.

 Plot

 A king searches for a teacher to educate his daughter Yamini, eventually settling on the poet Bilhana.
 To prevent any romance from developing between the two, the king tells Yamini that Bilhana is blind, and Bilhana that Yamini is deformed.
 He hangs a curtain between the two to prevent them from seeing each other.
-One night, amused by the sight of the full moon, Bilhana sings a poem in its praise.
+One night, amused by the sight of the full moon, Bilhana sings a poem in praise.
 Yamini, wondering how a man can compose a poem about the moon when blind, pulls down the curtain and finds that Bilhana is attractive and youthful, and he finds the princess attractive in turn.
 The two fall in love and want to marry.
 The king opposes their wish and when Bilhana and Yamini do not listen to him, he sentences both of them to death.
 The king's friends and people protest and, understanding the power of true love, he forgives Bilhana and Yamini and lets them marry.